Water Training - 2016

-We are continuing on alternating Saturdays and Sundays through the summer helping each other to attain our training goals.
+This summer we are expanding our training to both Saturdays and Sundays through the summer helping each other to attain our training goals.

 (Donations are accepted to defray the cost of renting the facilities)

 Remember, you must bring the following safety equipment for each person that will be going into the water with their dog.
 If you don't have training equipment, bring your dog and some type of shoe to wear in the water and we will show you what you need and you should be able to borrow a life vest for the day.

 Spectators are welcome.
 Children are not allowed in the water unless training a dog and must be over the age of 10 and supervised by an adult.
 If more than one person is in the water with the dog, each must have safety equipment:

 - Personal flotation device - a life jacket that is properly sized to the individual.